Caneryy/availproject.github.io/docs/operate/basics.md

 2023-11-27 17:24:53 ⚙️  Syncing 63.0 bps, target=#85251 (8 peers), best: #3000 (0x8189…6cc7), finalized #2560 (0x1282…a791), ⬇ 108.2kiB/s ⬆ 5.5kiB/s
 ```

-Nothing that we haven't seen besides the last two lines. `⚙️  Syncing` means that we are syncing all the blocks that were already built which is exactly what we wanted to see.
-Let's check the nect few lines
+Nothing that we haven't seen before, except for the last two lines. `⚙️  Syncing` means that we are syncing all the blocks that were already built, which is exactly what we wanted to see.
+Let's check the next few lines:

 ```bash
 2023-11-27 17:24:57 [3241] 💸 generated 13 npos targets